Rashid-Ahmed/Machine-Translation/README.md

 # Machine-Translation

-This is a Github repository to train Named Entity Recognition models.
+This is a Github repository to train Machine Translation models.

 ## Usage